Jaysh al-Islam

 The group was part of the Free Syrian Army's Supreme Military Council until December 2013, but in November 2013 started the Syrian Islamic Front and the next month broke with the SMC and the Free Syrian Army.

 Its primary base of operations was the Damascus area, particularly the city of Douma and the rest of the region of Eastern Ghouta, where Jaysh al-Islam was the largest rebel faction, as was Liwa al-Islam before.
-Following the fall of Ghouta to Assad’s forces, Jaysh al-Islam retreated to areas controlled by the Turkish Backed Free Syrian Army, where it reportedly joined the FSA, after years of separation from FSA command.
+Following the fall of Ghouta to Assad's forces, Jaysh al-Islam retreated to areas controlled by the Turkish Backed Free Syrian Army, where it reportedly joined the FSA, after years of separation from FSA command.

-The group along with Ahrar al-Sham is among the main rebel groups supported by Saudi Arabia.
+The group along with Ahrar al-Sham was among the main rebel groups supported by Saudi Arabia.
 The group has promoted an Islamic state under Sharia law.
-In 2015, its then leader claimed in an interview to be seeking for the Syrian government to be replaced by a “technocratic body that represents the diversity of the Syrian people.”.
+In 2015, its then leader claimed in an interview to be seeking for the Syrian government to be replaced by a "technocratic body that represents the diversity of the Syrian people".
+After the fall of the Assad regime, the group has been incorporated into the newly installed Syrian Army under the transitional government, but its military leader Issam Bouidani (al-Buwaydhani) was arrested at Dubai International Airport in 2025.

 History

 Liwa al-Islam

-Liwa al-Islam was established by Zahran Alloush, the son of Saudi-based religious scholar Abdullah Mohammed Alloush, after Syrian authorities released him from prison in mid-2011, where he had been serving time for his Salafist activism.
-The group claimed responsibility for carrying out the July 2012 Damascus bombing that killed Defense Minister Dawoud Rajiha, Deputy Defense Minister Asef Shawkat, and Assistant Vice President Hassan Turkmani.
+Liwa al-Islam was established by Zahran Alloush, the son of Saudi-based religious scholar Abdullah Mohammed Alloush, after Syrian authorities released him from prison in mid-2011, where he had been serving time for his Salafist The group claimed responsibility for carrying out the July 2012 Damascus bombing that killed Defense Minister Dawoud Rajiha, Deputy Defense Minister Assef Shawkat, and Assistant Vice President Hassan Turkmani.
 Liwa al-Islam was a driving force behind actions in the Damascus region.
 It cooperated and conducted joint operations with the al-Nusra Front.